tefi-anbessa/test_bench/docs/ROLES_AND_PERMISSIONS.md

 - An administrator must explicitly assign appropriate roles to each new user

 #### User Interface
-- The user interface for granting and revoking global and resource wide roles is the roles form based on the roles index.
+- The user interface for granting and revoking global and resource wide roles is the new roles form, available from the roles index if authorised.
 - It is only accessible to admins and app_owner.
 - The user interface for instance specific roles is a sub_form on the resource instance edit page, present only if the user has the required permissions to grant or revoke roles on that instance.